functionless/functionless/website/docs/integrations/appsync/ts-vtl.md

 sidebar_position: 1
 ---

-# TypeScript -> Velocity Template Logic
+# TypeScript → Velocity Template

 In order to write effective VTL templates, it helps to understand how TypeScript syntax maps to Velocity Template Statements.